youqad/bit-reversal-trees/haskell_prompt.md

 4. Maintain purity (no side effects or mutability).

 This is a hard problem, so think deeply, and make sure to carefully double-check your solution against the tests.
-But I can guarantee you that it is definitely solvable within the given constraints.
+But I can guarantee you that it is solvable within the given constraints.
 Keep trying and don't give up!
 -}

 -- Implement the `invert` function: